Difference Between Capital and Operating Lease

 Key Differences

-- The net income will be higher in Operating lease in the initial years because the amount of depreciation and interest expenses will be higher in the finance lease.
+- The net income will be higher in the operating lease in the initial years because the depreciation and interest expenses will be higher in the finance lease.
 As the lease comes to an end, the situation will reverse.
-However, the total Net income over the entire period of the lease will add up to the same number, under both categorizations as these are only reporting mechanisms.
+However, the total Net income over the entire lease period will add up to the same number under both categorizations, as these are only reporting mechanisms.

-- EBIT is higher under Capital lease because a part of the lease payment is interest payment, and this is reported below the EBIT and on the Income statement; however, the entire lease payment is reported above the EBIT under Operating lease.
+- EBIT is higher under Capital lease because a part of the lease payment is interest payment.
+This is reported below the EBIT and on the Income statement; however, the entire lease payment is reported above the EBIT under the Operating lease.

-- CFO is higher for capital lease because a portion of the lease that goes towards a reduction in the debt liability is a part of the cash flow from financing, and only interest forms part of the CFO.
+- CFO is higher for capital lease because a portion of the lease that goes towards reducing the debt liability is a part of the cash flow from financing, and only interest forms part of the CFO.
 Further taxes are lower due to depreciation, and the depreciation is added back.
-However, under the Operating Lease, the entire lease payment reduces the CFO, and the tax is higher due to a lack of depreciation expense.
+However, the entire lease payment reduces the CFO under the Operating Lease, and the tax is higher due to a lack of depreciation expense.

-- So naturally, CFF is lower for financial lease and higher for Operating lease, however over the entire lease period, the sum of the change in cash remains the same.
+- So naturally, CFF is lower for financial leases and higher for Operating leases; however, the sum of the change in cash remains the same over the entire lease period.

 Impact on Cash flow statement |